TypeStrong/grunt-ts/README.md

 It runs `build` followed by `test`.
 This is also the default task.
 You should run this before sending a PR.

+Makes sure to use spaces and not tabs.

 ### Development

 You will probably be working and testing a particular feature.
 Modify `tasksToTest` in our `Gruntfile.js` and run: